probnum2026/probnum2026.github.io/index.md

 ---
 ### Past Meetings
-ProbNum25 is the latest edition of a series of conferences/workshops/summer schools on Probabilistic Numerics since 2012.
+ProbNum25 is the latest edition of a series of events on Probabilistic Numerics since 2012.
 Past events can be found [here](https://www.probabilistic-numerics.org/meetings/).

 ---
 ### Organisers